Garfyyy/quantifying-retraction-harm/README.md

-# Quantifying the Harm Caused by Retracted Research
+# Quantifying the Dynamics of Harm Caused by Retracted Research

 A framework to quantify and analyze the harm of retracted papers through citation networks.
 Key findings: